geogardenclub/geogardenclub.github.io/docs/user-guide/privacy.md

 California Civil Code Section 1798.83, also known as the "Shine The Light" law, permits our users who are California residents to request and obtain from us, once a year and free of charge, information about categories of personal information (if any) we disclosed to third parties for direct marketing purposes and the names and addresses of all third parties with which we shared personal information in the immediately preceding calendar year.
 If you are a California resident and would like to make such a request, please submit your request in writing to us by using the contact details provided in the section "HOW CAN YOU CONTACT US ABOUT THIS NOTICE?"

-## 11. DO WE MAKE UPDATES TO THIS NOTICE?
+## 11. Do we make updates to this notice?

 In Short: Yes, we will update this notice as necessary to stay compliant with relevant laws.

 We may update this privacy notice from time to time.
 The updated version will be indicated by an updated "Revised" date at the top of this privacy notice.
 If we make material changes to this privacy notice, we may notify you either by prominently posting a notice of such changes or by directly sending you a notification.
 We encourage you to review this privacy notice frequently to be informed of how we are protecting your information.

-## 12. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?
+## 12. How can you contact us about this notice?

 If you have questions or comments about this notice, you may email us at info@geogardenclub.com or contact us by post at: